fernaspiazu/evilton/README.md

    pnpm dev fleet-management
    ```

-6. Launch seed to populate database
+6. Launch seed to populate database.
+You can launch it whenever you want to re-initialize the data.

    ```bash
    curl http://localhost:3000/seed